MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/authentication/add-authentication.md

     1. **Login URL**.
 Enter `https://login.microsoftonline.com`.
     1. **Tenant ID**, enter the **Directory (tenant) ID** that you recorded earlier for your Azure identity app or **common** depending on the supported account type selected when you created the identity provider app.
 To decide which value to assign follow these criteria:

-        - If you selected either *Accounts in this organizational directory only (Microsoft only - Single tenant)* or *Accounts in any organizational directory(Microsoft AAD directory - Multi tenant)* enter the **tenant ID** you recorded earlier for the Azure AD app.
+        - If you selected either *Accounts in this organizational directory only (Microsoft only - Single tenant)* or *Accounts in any organizational directory(Microsoft Azure Active Directory (Azure AD) - Multi tenant)* enter the **tenant ID** you recorded earlier for the Azure AD app.
 This will be the tenant associated with the users who can be authenticated.

-        - If you selected *Accounts in any organizational directory (Any AAD directory - Multi tenant and personal Microsoft accounts e.g. Skype, Xbox, Outlook)* enter the word **common** instead of a tenant ID.
+        - If you selected *Accounts in any organizational directory (Any Azure AD - Multi tenant and personal Microsoft accounts e.g. Skype, Xbox, Outlook)* enter the word **common** instead of a tenant ID.
 Otherwise, the Azure AD app will verify through the tenant whose ID was selected and exclude personal Microsoft accounts.

     h.
 For **Resource URL**, enter `https://graph.microsoft.com/`.
 This is not used in the current code sample.
     i.
 Leave **Scopes** blank.
 The following image is an example: